lukauskas/chip-aligning-pipeline/README.md

 bedClip - Remove lines from bed file that refer to off-chromosome locations.
 ```

+Ignore the "Got error return code ErrorReturnCode_1" lines, these come from logging system since the software sometimes returns an error code for help screen"

 # Working with the pipeline

 The whole mapping pipeline is described as a set of [`luigi`](https://github.com/spotify/luigi) tasks.